ABA Model Rule 8.4(g) Efforts in Tennessee

 The period for submitting comments to the Tennessee Supreme Court regarding adoption of proposed new RPC 8.4(g) closed on March 21, 2018.
-On that day, the Board of Professional Responsibility of the Tennessee Supreme Court (“the Board”) and the Tennessee Bar Association (“TBA”) filed a comment in further support of their joint petition.
+On that day, the Board of Professional Responsibility of the Tennessee Supreme Court (“the Board”) and the Tennessee Bar Association (“TBA”) filed a comment letter in further support of their joint petition.
 By this comment, the Board and the TBA amended their joint proposed language for the new RPC 8.4(g).
-Click here to read the comment of the Board and TBA.

 On November 15, 2017, the Board and the TBA filed a joint petition with the Tennessee Supreme Court asking it to adopt a new Tennessee Supreme Court Rule 8, RPC 8.4(g).
-A copy of the petition can be found here.
 The proposed new RPC 8.4(g) is essentially ABA Model Rule 8.4(g) with two added sentences, purportedly to deal with First Amendment concerns.
 In summary, the TBA and the Board are asking the Tennessee Supreme Court to adopt ABA Model Rule 8.4(g) with a modification to “protect speech,” which the modification actually does not do.

 One of the agenda items at the most recent meeting (June 17, 2017) of the Tennessee Bar Association (“TBA”) Board of Governors was a Report and Recommendations of the TBA Standing Committee on Ethics and Professional Responsibility (“the Ethics Committee”) regarding Tennessee Rule of Professional Conduct 8.4(g).
 In summary, the Ethics Committee recommended adopting an anti-harassment and anti-discrimination ethics rule.
 According to the report, the Ethics Committee had spent several months debating and discussing whether to recommend pursuing a revision of Tennessee’s misconduct rule, TN RPC 8.4, along the lines of the ABA’s Model Rule 8.4(g).
 After much discussion, the Ethics Committee voted 15 to 9 in favor of amending TN RPC 8.4, providing the proposed rule contained additional language “unique to Tennessee … to make very clear the scope of protected First Amendment activity lawyers would still retain."
 Find the full Report and Recommendation here.